0xef53/phoenix-guest-agent/commands.md

 General
 -------

-- All requests to the Agent should be terminating with CRLF
+- All requests to the Agent should be terminated with CRLF
 - Request may contain a string field "tag" to uniquely identify a response from Agent
 - For more details, see the QMP-specification